 History buffs shouldn’t miss the chance to then head to the Sixth Floor Museum and Dealey Plaza.
-This plaza marks the spot where President John F. Kennedy was shot in November of 1963.
+This plaza marks the spot where former President John F. Kennedy was shot in November of 1963.
 For an insider’s look at the JFK assassination, you can head to the neighboring museum.
 The museum details what happened through eyewitness photographs, video, and audio clips.
 You can even delve into the many conspiracy theories surrounding the events of that day (if you haven’t already).
-The Sixth Floor Museum occupies the former Texas School Book Depository, where Oswald reportedly took his shot.
+The Sixth Floor Museum occupies the former Texas School Book Depository, where Lee Harvey Oswald reportedly took his shot.

 Even if you haven’t quite worked up an appetite yet, you’ll want to make room for Rafa’s Cafe.
-The authentic Tex-Mex eatery on West Lover’s Lane provides a fine lunch spot to grab a taco, tamale or enchilada.
+The authentic Tex-Mex eatery on West Lover’s Lane provides a fine lunch spot to grab a taco, tamale, or enchilada.

 If your stomach is bursting from Dallas-sized breakfasts and lunches, you can work it off a bit by roaming the Dallas Arts District for the afternoon.
-Known as the biggest art district in the United States, the area spans 68 acres, offering up the city’s best art, entertainment and culture scene.
+Known as the biggest art district in the United States, the area spans 68 acres, offering up some of the city’s best art, entertainment, and culture scene.
 Travelers won’t want to miss stopping in the noteworthy Dallas Museum of Art or combing through the modern art installations at the Nasher Sculpture Center.

 Day 2 in Dallas

 If you’re still full from yesterday’s extravagance, you can start day two off on the right foot at the Dallas Farmers Market.
 Open Monday through Sunday, the spanning food hall and market offers something for everyone for breakfast, from bakery options to brunch spots.
-You can find plenty of local specialty food, produce and artisanal food vendors within the multi-stall market.
+You can find plenty of local specialty food, produce, and artisanal food vendors within the multi-stall market.

 Even if you aren’t a shopper, this city might have you changing your ways.
 Spend the morning doing as many locals do: shopping.
 Start your retail journey at Neiman Marcus, the company’s flagship store set up in the downtown district.
 Next, you can head to Wild Bill’s Western Store.
 Located on North Market Street, the shop remains one of the best places to pick up cowboy boots while in town.
 In fact, many celebrities have stopped in Wild Bill’s for boots while passing through.

 Now that you’ve worked up an appetite, head over to Dream Café.
-The healthy organic diner features a whole slew of sandwiches, salads and gluten-free options for lunch.
+The healthy organic diner features a whole slew of sandwiches, salads, and gluten-free options for lunch.

 If you need to escape the noise of Dallas, you’ll find a beautiful retreat at the Dallas Arboretum and Botanical Garden.
 Across 66 acres, you can explore gardens and lawns at White Rock Lake Park.
-Be sure to look at the event calendar as well, The Dallas Arboretum and Botanical Garden frequently hosts seasonal festivals and events.
+Be sure to look at the event calendar as well, The Dallas Arboretum and Botanical Garden frequently host seasonal festivals and events.